Check and Double Check: Production

 The making of the picture posed several problems.
-Perhaps foremost was the fact that the characters of the program were portrayed as African Americans but were in fact entirely voiced by whites.
+Perhaps foremost was that the characters of the program were portrayed as African Americans but were in fact entirely voiced by whites.
 This had posed no problem on the radio, but obviously would not be suitable for a film where the actors could be seen as well as heard.
-Rather than hire black actors for the roles and instruct them to imitate to the maximum extent possible the stereotypical voices used by the radio performers, program creators Freeman Gosden and Charles Correll performed the roles themselves in blackface.
+Rather than hire black actors for the roles and instruct them to imitate the stereotypical voices used by the radio performers, program creators Freeman Gosden and Charles Correll performed the roles themselves in blackface.

 Another problem was the attempt to base a full-length picture on a 15-minute-long radio program.
-In order to do this, the film's producers decided to flesh out the story with a love triangle involving white characters, essentially making Amos and Andy minor characters in what was marketed as a film about them.
+The film's producers decided to flesh out the story with a love triangle involving white characters, essentially making Amos and Andy minor characters in what was marketed as a film about them.

 Music

 Duke Ellington and his band were invited to be a part of the film, not just to provide the music but also to appear performing in the film itself.
 This helped propel Ellington into a national spotlight.

-The director did not want to give audiences the impression that Ellington's band was racially integrated, and was worried that two band members were too light skinned.
+The director did not want to give audiences the impression that Ellington's band was racially integrated, and was worried that two band members were too light-skinned.
 So valve trombonist Juan Tizol, who was Puerto Rican, and clarinetist Barney Bigard, a Creole, wore stage makeup to appear as dark as Amos and Andy on film.